t-sparr/hevy-bot/README.md

 ---

-## Features

-- **Smart Discovery**: Finds users from the Discover feed who are actively commenting or liking others.
-- **Automated Following**: Follows users based on engagement criteria.
-- **Unfollowing Logic**: Removes users who are inactive or don’t follow back within a set time.
-- **Workout Liking**: Likes recent workouts from discovered users to boost interaction.
-- **Token Health Monitoring**: Confirms valid session with the Hevy API.
-- **Discord Webhooks**: Sends status summaries and errors directly to Discord.

----

 ## How it Works

 The bot is orchestrated through `hevy_bot.py` and works in five key stages, using a combination of **GET** and **POST** requests to interact with the Hevy API: